-- Students wishing to transfer to the School of Engineering must have a 3.0 GPA with no grades below a C. Also, minimum grades of B must be attained in mathematics, science or engineering courses to be considered for transfer.
+Students wishing to transfer to the College of Engineering must have a 3.0 GPA with no grades below a C. Also, minimum grades of B must be attained in mathematics, science or engineering courses to be considered for transfer.
 Transfer students from the VCCS will follow the admission agreement for engineering.

-- The A.A.&S. and A.S. programs in general studies are considered transfer degrees by VCU.
+The A.A.&S. and A.S. programs in general studies are considered transfer degrees by VCU.